How causal machine learning can leverage marketing strategies: Assessing and improving the performance of a coupon campaign: Identification

-\cite*{VanderWeeleetal2013} relax the original SUTVA by allowing for the existence of different unobservable versions of the treatment, as long as there are no different versions of non-treatment.
+\cite*{VanderWeeleetal2013} relax the original SUTVA by allowing for the existence of different unobservable versions of the treatment as long as there are no different versions of non-treatment and the treatment versions are assigned randomly conditional on the covariates $X$.
 This permits assessing the average effects of certain bundles of coupons (rather than specific coupons as under the original SUTVA) vs.\ not receiving any coupons.
 Indeed, the assumption that there is only one version of non-treatment is satisfied in our analysis of the effect of receiving some vs.\ no coupons, under the assumption that the marketer has not run any undocumented discount campaigns during the study period.
-Furthermore, when assessing the effects of coupons applicable to specific product categories, we control for any other coupons that each customer received at treatment assignment, which again creates non-treatment states which are necessarily equal after controlling for other coupons.
+Furthermore, when assessing the effects of coupons applicable to specific product categories, we control for all other coupons that each customer received at treatment assignment, which in turn creates non-treatment states that are necessarily equal after controlling for other coupons.
 Table \ref{table:desccoupon} and the tables in Appendix \ref{app:desc} show that the coupons were distributed under consideration of the covariates in the customer registry.
-We must now assume that the propensity of receiving a coupon (of a certain category) differs only depending on observed characteristics, but not on characteristics that are not available to us.
+We must now assume that the propensity of receiving a coupon (version) differs only depending on observed characteristics, but not on characteristics that are not available to us.
 This issue can be easily circumvent in practice as long as the information on customers available to marketing campaign planners is also available to those evaluating the campaign.